Please follow & like us :)

 ALMOND PASTE VS. MARZIPAN

-Almond paste and marzipan are similar but they are not necessarily interchangeable.
-While they are both made from ground almonds and sugar, marzipan has a much higher sugar content, making it much sweeter, smoother, and more pliable.
-Its density makes it perfect for forming into shapes and even painting them.
+While both are made from ground almonds and sugar, marzipan has a much higher sugar content, making it sweeter, smoother, and more pliable.
+Its density makes it perfect for forming shapes and even painting them.

 PIGNOLI OR PINE NUTS

-Pignoli are the star ingredient in these chewy cookies and they are very expensive nuts!
-So we don’t want to waste even one!
-Pine nuts have a high oil content so they can become rancid and taste quite bitter if not stored properly.
-So be sure to store the unopened package in a cool dry place.
-Once you open the package, the nuts should be stored in the refrigerator or better yet in the freezer to extend their shelf life.
+Pignoli are the star ingredient in these chewy cookies, and they are very expensive nuts, so we don’t want to waste even one!
+Pine nuts have a high oil content, so they can become rancid and taste quite bitter if not stored properly.
+So be sure to store the unopened package in a cool, dry place.
+Once you open the package, the nuts should be stored in the refrigerator or, better yet, in the freezer to extend their shelf life.

 HOW TO MAKE CLASSIC ITALIAN PIGNOLI COOKIES